Logarithmic typical distances in preferential attachment models: Good events are likely: Proof of Lemma

 which means that as $r\to\infty$, the probability that there are at least $(3/2)^r$ vertices with age in $[5\zeta,1-4\zeta]$ and at distance $r$ of the root in $\PPT$ tends to $1$.
 Hence, uniformly in the values of $M$ and $\eta$,

 Consequently,

 Recall the definition of $\mathcal{G}_\star$ and $\dRG_{\mathcal{G}_\star}$ from \Cref{sec_offspring_operator}, where $\mathcal{G}_\star$ is the set of all (locally finite) rooted-marked graphs with vertex marks in $[0,1]$ equipped with the absolute difference {metric}{} on $\RR$ and edge marks in $[m]$ equipped with {the discrete}{} metric.
-In \cite{GarHazHofRay22}, Garavaglia, Hazra, the first author and Ray proved that for any marked-rooted graph $H$ with vertex marks in $[0,1]$ and edge marks in $[m]$, and any $R\geq 0$, with $\Ver$ a uniformly chosen vertex in $\PAndmdel$, as $n$ tends to infinity,